Mirudhula-m/mirudhula-m.github.io/README.md

-If you want to fork this repo for your personal use, do the following:
+If you want to use this template, do the following:

 ## Hydejack Starter Kit